Channing Tatum Shares NSFW Nude Photo After Losing to Jessie J in Jenga

 The Magic Mike star had a sexy surprise in store for his Instagram followers on Wednesday.
 After the actor lost in a game of Jenga to his girlfriend, Jessie J, the singer (née Jessica Cornish) was allowed to pick a photo for Channing to post on his Instagram.

-"I lost a game of Jenga to Jessica Cornish," Channing captioned the NSFW picture, which shows him naked in the shower.
+"I lost a game of Jenga to Jessica Cornish," Channing captioned the NSFW picture, taken by Jessie, which shows him naked in the shower.
 "The loser (me) had to post a picture the other person (Jessica Cornish) picked...
 Smh and fml...
 I'm never playing Jenga with her ever again..."

 In response to the photo, which already has close to 1 million likes, Jessie commented, "Sharing is caring."